-Stephanie Williams joins the Blue Demon coaching staff as a graduate assistant after an illustrious career on the track for DePaul.
-Over her four years as a student-athlete, Williams set five sprint and relay school-records while tallying numerous BIG EAST Conference qualification marks.
+Prior to joining the staff, Williams spent four years as a student-athlete at DePaul where set five sprint and relay school-records while tallying numerous BIG EAST Conference qualification marks.

-Williams led the sprinters all four years of her career, routinely topping the Blue Demon performance lists in all sprint categories.
-During her senior year, she was named the outdoor squad's Most Outstanding Performer after placing fourth at the 2009 BIG EAST Outdoor Championship in the 200m.
+Williams led the Blue Demons sprinters throughout her four year career, routinely topping the DePaul performance lists in all sprint categories.
+During her senior year, Williams was named the outdoor squad's Most Outstanding Performer after placing fourth at the 2009 BIG EAST Outdoor Championship in the 200m.

 During the 2009 indoor season, Williams tied Kim Smith's 60m record to earn a spot in the history books.
 The prior season, she set the indoor 200m DePaul record after clocking a time of 22.49 to replace Sherri Bean's 21 year old mark.